jbock-java/jbock/README.md

 }
 ````

-Note that `path` is a required parameter, because its type is not `Optional<Path>`.
-The general rule regarding optional types is easy to remember by the slogan that
-*jbock never returns null*.

 After adding such a model class to your project,
 you have to **build once** to trigger the code generation.
 See also <a href="#gradle-config">*gradle*</a> or